 Common questions Australians ask about travel insurance for the United Kingdom.

-Do I need travel insurance for the UK?
+Do I need travel insurance for the UK if I have RHCA coverage?

-How much does travel insurance for the UK cost from AU?
+How much does travel insurance for the UK cost from Australia?

-Standard single-trip policies may not cover the full 2-year duration of a Youth Mobility visa.
-Look for long-stay or working holiday policies from providers like Southern Cross, Orbit Protect, or World Nomads.
-Note that travel insurance does not cover routine healthcare during long stays - consider registering with a GP if you're staying more than 6 months.
+Standard single-trip policies may not cover the full two-year duration of a Youth Mobility Scheme visa.
+Look for long-stay or working holiday policies from providers like World Nomads or Cover-More.
+Note that travel insurance is not a substitute for day-to-day healthcare during a long stay - consider registering with a GP if you are staying more than six months.

 Is COVID-19 covered by travel insurance for the UK?

-Should I get annual multi-trip insurance if I visit the UK regularly?
+Should I get annual multi-trip insurance if I visit the UK often?

-If you travel to the UK or Europe more than once a year, an annual multi-trip policy is typically more cost-effective than separate single-trip policies.
-Most annual policies cover unlimited trips with a per-trip duration cap of 30-45 days.
-Check the per-trip limit suits your typical UK trip length.
+If you travel to the UK or Europe more than once a year, an annual multi-trip policy is typically more cost-effective than buying separate single-trip policies each time.
+Most annual policies allow unlimited trips with a per-trip cap of 30-45 days.
+Check that the per-trip limit suits your typical UK trip length.

-Ready to Compare Travel Insurance for United Kingdom?
+Ready to Compare Travel Insurance for the United Kingdom?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your UK trip - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your UK trip - completely free.

 Compare Estimates